AronKa-SAG/apiGatewayExamples/README.md

 ### Testing
 There is a test-unit-file called [testing.json](testing.json).
 Import this file in Postman.
 #### Tests for authorization incl.
 OpenID, OAuth2, JWT
 When you look at the tests carefully, you will notice that the tests do an API call <b>before</b> the actual API call.
 In that call it gets the token from keycloak.
 This token is then used in the actual API call to authenticate before gateway.
 Why is this even necessary?
 It is necessary because would you call keycloak directly the bearer-token attribute 'iss' would include 'localhost'.
 But because we are in a virtual network (to be more precised: docker-network) and the hostname of keycloak there is 'keycloak', gateway will refuse our request.
 When we call a gateway API, we are in the virtual network and then our bearer-token's attribute 'iss' will include 'keycloak' instead of 'localhost'.
 Look for yourself at [jwt.io](https://jwt.io/) and paste the bearer-tokens in there.
+To get a better understanding it is also useful to review the getKeycloakToken-API.

 ### Accessing via localhost
 If you didn't change any configurations in the YML-files, you can access the products on the following ports: